Javi3rV/SecureWindowsSandbox/README.md

 ## How to launch it
 Just double click on it, it will launch a clean windows and everything done there will be lost when closed.
+When executed, the sandbox will open it's downloads folder automatically, since shared files will be in that folder.